JLA: Age of Wonder: Issue one

-At the Kent residence, Clark adopts his costume.
-Curious to know why he has these powers, his parents lead Clark to their barn to show his "birthright": a small spaceship.
+Inspired by his rescue of Lois, Clark fashions a costume and begins performing small acts of heroism and charity.
+His parents then reveal to him that he is not a man, but an alien, when they reveal that beneath their barn is a preserved spacecraft that they found him in.

 Kent shows the spaceship to Luthor, Tesla, and his coworkers, Ted Knight and Barry Allen.
-He tells them about his alien origins, and shows them a hologram of his birth world and its destruction.
-Luthor proposes to replicate the Kryptonian technology for profit.
-The group establishes the Luthor Company, and Ted Knight becomes "Starman" in the process of field testing a gravity rod during a thunderstorm.
-Knight tests the rod's energy on Kent, but the energy ricochets onto Barry Allen's experiment, causing the chemical to explode.
+He tells them about his alien origins and shows them a hologram of his birth world and its destruction.
+Luthor convinces Clark to let him extract the ship's technology and replicate it.
+He founds the "Luthor Company" and brings the three men on as partners.

+Ted Knight becomes "Starman" in the process of field testing a "gravity rod" during a thunderstorm.
+Knight tests the rod's energy on Kent, but the energy ricochets onto Barry Allen's experiment, causing the chemicals present to explode.
 Allen, unharmed, begins cleaning the mess with superhuman speed, thus becoming the "Human Flash".

-Lane reports to Perry White that the Luthor Company is giving away cold wireless lamps for free, but when the stocks of these lamps are exhausted, a riot breaks out.
-Outraged, Luthor lashes out at Kent for causing bad publicity for the company, leading to an argument over money.
+Lane reports to publisher Perry White that the Luthor Company is giving away cold wireless lamps for free, but when the stocks of these lamps are exhausted, a riot breaks out.
+Luthor and Kent argue when the former blames the latter for bringing them bad publicity with charitable giveaways.
 Kent later expresses regret to Lane over his responsibility in the riots, and Lane kisses him.

 By 1897, America has become a technologically advanced nation.
-Kent is hosting the inauguration of the League of Science, an organization that will ensure that science cannot be misused.
-Among the guests, Captain Hal Jordan, whom Kent had helped select as Green Lantern of Earth, is not impressed with Kent's speech.
-During the party, Kent meets the Wayne family and their son, Bruce Wayne.
+Kent is hosting the inauguration of the "League of Science", with himself, Knight, and Allen as members.
+Marine Captain Hal Jordan, having been named Green Lantern of Earth on Kent's recommendation, accepts an offer to join the League but disparages Clark and his keynote speech as naive.
+During the party, Kent meets the Wayne family and their son, Bruce.
 Luthor proposes to Lane, who rejects him in favor of Kent.
 Kent and Lane marry within the year.